waklose/keyboard/README.md

 ## v1
 This is a onehanded ergonomical hotswappable mechanical keyboard.
 Lots of nice adjectives, but the onehanded part is the most important.
 The result turned out a little bit clunky and a little unpolished, but it got the job done.
 More details in the dedicated folder.

-## v2 - work in progress
+## v2
-This is going to be a significant improvement to the previous version.
-Additions/improvements are: backlighting, integrated microcontroller, more comfortable design, better looking design.
+Intended Additions/improvements are: backlighting, integrated microcontroller, more comfortable design, better looking design.